Collective Soul: Early years

-1993–1994: Hints, Allegations, and Things Left Unsaid, signing to Atlantic Records, and initial exposure
+1992–1994: Hints Allegations and Things Left Unsaid, signing to Atlantic Records, and initial exposure

 After the demise of Roland's previous music collaborations, he enlisted musicians to record an album in a basement.
 The group made for the demo took its name ("Collective Soul") from a phrase in The Fountainhead, with Roland explaining that "we're not preaching Ayn Rand, objectivism, egoism, or anything...we just dug the name."
 Roland initially intended to sell the songs to a publishing company and had no immediate plans of forming a band out of it.
 The demo was then submitted to 88.5 WRAS.
 Amy Staehling, host of the Georgia Music Show at Georgia State University's 100,000 watt student radio station in Atlanta, added the song "Shine" to the local rotation.
 It was an instant listener favorite.
 The demo was also passed along to 101.1 WJRR in Orlando, Florida which began playing "Shine" too, soon to be its most requested song.
 Amidst the surprise popularity, Roland agreed to perform live shows.
-He enlisted his brother Dean Roland on rhythm guitar, Shane Evans (from Marching Two-Step) on drums, Will Turpin (long-time friend of Ed Roland) on bass, and Ross Childress on lead guitar, in what would be the first official lineup of Collective Soul.
+He enlisted his former Marching Two-Step bandmate Evans on drums (who also played on the demo songs), Ross Childress on lead guitar, his brother Dean Roland on rhythm guitar, and David Neal on bass, in what would be the first official lineup of Collective Soul.
+The band briefly used the name Brothers and Brides, but reverted to Collective Soul after a handful of shows.
 Atlantic Records took note of the popularity of "Shine" and subsequently signed them to a contract.
+Around the same time, due to personality conflicts, Neal was replaced on bass by Will Turpin.
+He initially provided percussion on one of the debut album's songs, and his father Bill owned the studio that Ed Roland previously worked at.

-Upon Collective Soul's signing, Atlantic wished to capitalize on the band's success and quickly re-released the 1993 demo Hints, Allegations, and Things Left Unsaid as their first studio album in 1994.
+Upon Collective Soul's signing, Atlantic wished to capitalize on the band's success and quickly re-released the 1993 demo Hints Allegations and Things Left Unsaid as their first studio album in 1994.
 Although reluctant to have the unpolished demo represent their new lineup, Collective Soul gained international recognition and double-platinum status with their debut, which peaked at No. 15 on the Billboard 200.
 "Shine" had topped the rock charts and also peaked at No. 11 on the Billboard Hot 100, while the second single "Breathe" peaked at No. 12 on the Billboard Mainstream Rock chart.
 The band quickly began work on what they would consider their true debut record and were invited to perform at Woodstock 1994.
 They toured extensively across North America, and also served as an opener for Aerosmith in late 1994.